aisingapore/TagUI/README.md

-4_conditions|goes through examples of using conditions in natural language 5_repositories|shows using repositories on Russian social media site VK.com 6_datatables|set of flows uses datatables to retrieve and act on GitHub info 7_testing|shows how to use check step and CasperJS test assertions 8_hastebin|used by upload option to upload flow result to hastebin.com 9_misc|shows how to use steps popup, frame, dom, js, { and } block
+4_conditions|goes through examples of using conditions in natural language 5_repositories|shows using repositories on Russian social media site VK.com 6_datatables|set of flows uses datatables to retrieve and act on GitHub info 7_testing|shows how to use check step assertions for CI/CD integration 8_hastebin|used by upload option to upload flow result to hastebin.com 9_misc|shows how to use steps popup, frame, dom, js, { and } block